What is fertility testing?

 If you are over 35 and want to know how many eggs you have left, here is which steps you should take:

-Go to the expert.
 Ask for a good and reliable RE and find a good fertility clinic.
-When you check in, they will ask you general questions about your fertility journey and your family history.
-It sounds simple, but in reality it does take an expert to sense at there stage whether one should dig deeper and whether there may be some infertility issues on the horizon.
+When you check in, they will first ask you general questions about your fertility journey and your family history.
+It may sound simple, but in reality it does take an expert to sense at this stage whether there is a reson to dig deeper and whether there may be some infertility issues on the horizon.

 2. Insist on having an ultrasound and counting antral follicles.
 Many experts view antral follicle count as the most reliable test of remaining ovarian reserve.
 Here is my favorite video where you can see how it’s done.